dnsimple/dnsimple-support/content/articles/ssl-certificate-with-nginx.md

 ---
+meta: This article provides step-by-step instructions to obtain a new SSL certificate via DNSimple, install it on NGINX, and configure the NGINX host.
 title: SSL Certificates with NGINX
 excerpt: This article provides step-by-step instructions to obtain a new SSL certificate via DNSimple, install it on NGINX, and configure the NGINX host.
 categories: